jorawarc/twitter-reading-levels/README.md

 We decided to leverage Twitter's existing developer API to gather tweets, however, this meant we were limited to 3200 tweets per user.

 This route also allowed us simplified development as numerous python libraries have been created to interface with the API, abstracting the underlying network requests.
-We have chose to use `python-twitter` as it is the most up-to-date library and still being actively maintained.
+We chose to use `python-twitter` as it is the most up-to-date library and still being actively maintained.

 Script `01_get_data.py` uses the `python-twitter` library to gather the last 3200 tweets for a user from `users.csv`.
 The script then outputs the tweets to a `screen_name.csv` file with the header `created_at, text`.